rooshimadethis/gym_app/README.md

 - [x] .5 lb/kg doesn't work
 - [x] when adding a new exercise add it to the top
 - [x] back after search clears? (i actually don't remember when this was implemented)
+- [x] Set notification sound at chosen time
+- [x] After doing an exercise, move it to the bottom